 Additional Resources for Obtaining Health Insurance After Open Enrollment

-Aside from the options mentioned above, there are additional resources and assistance programs available to help individuals obtain health insurance after open enrollment.
+Aside from the abovementioned options, additional resources and assistance programs are available to help individuals obtain health insurance after open enrollment.
 These resources include:

 - Community health centers: Community health centers offer comprehensive healthcare services, including enrollment assistance for health insurance programs.

-- Insurance brokers: Insurance brokers can help individuals explore different health insurance options and assist with the enrollment process.
+- Insurance brokers: Insurance brokers can help individuals explore different health insurance options and assist with enrollment.

 - Government assistance programs: Depending on your circumstances, you may qualify for government assistance programs that provide financial support for health insurance premiums.